freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

 existing functions to the *Application Server* through an agent installed on that server, covering monitoring for both machines.

 The SecureDrop installation process requires that you configure OSSEC email alerts.
-You need to supply several settings during installation:
+You must supply several settings during installation:

 - The email address that will receive alerts from OSSEC